jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/01- Installing Elixir.md

 Installing Elixir is the most system-dependent installation step of this entire book.
 Each function shared will install both Elixir and Erlang, the language which Elixir builds on top of.

+---

+> **Captain's Log: Command Line Notation**

+> When we find a dollar sign at the beginning of a line of code, it appears to signify that everything following should be typed out on the reader's "command line".

+> The command line was the 21st-century equivalent of our ship computer- you tell it a command (by typing with your fingers- such barbarians!) and it does exactly what you ask.
+The most common name for this command line was "bash" (as I said- violent barbarians!), but there were several other variants in use.

+> I will continue reporting my findings as I uncover more of this fascinating 21st-century document.

+---

 ### Mac

 1. Install or update homebrew